 In my previous post, I shared a bit about the live wine blogging experience.
 There’s also a part two every year, live red wine blogging.
 This year, I tasted 11 wines in an hour, almost 12, but I ran out of time.
 I am not sure if a few of the producers shared some extra wines or what happened, but below is my wrap-up of this very intense tasting.
 What was really cool about this tasting is that there was more variety, including wines from Arizona, California, Georgia (the country), and Italy.
 In this post, the wines are ordered in reverse, from the last wine tasted to the first wine tasted.
 What can I say?
 It was easier to organize.
 Lesson learned from the last post.

-Elizabeth Smith is a native of Asheville, North Carolina.
-She is a Virginia community college French and Spanish professor turned California wine industry professional turned financial relationship manager.
-Her experience includes relationship and membership management, direct-to-consumer sales, freelance writing, social media marketing, travel management, and community college education.
-Elizabeth holds a doctoral degree in community college and foreign language education from George Mason University, master’s and bachelor’s degrees in French from The University of Tennessee – Knoxville and Western Carolina University, and Wine & Spirit Education Trust’s advanced wine certification.
-Elizabeth won the 2017 Born Digital Wine Award for Best Tourism Content with a Focus on Wine for her piece entitled, Lodi: Beyond the Zinfandel.
+Elizabeth Smith is a native of Asheville, North Carolina, and resides in Napa, California.
+Her professional experience includes relationship and membership management, direct-to-consumer sales, freelance writing, social media marketing, travel management, and community college education.
+Elizabeth holds a doctoral degree in community college and foreign language education from George Mason University, master's and bachelor's degrees in French from The University of Tennessee - Knoxville and Western Carolina University, and Wine & Spirit Education Trust’s advanced wine certification.
+Elizabeth won the 2017 Born Digital Wine Award for Best Tourism Content with a Focus on Wine for her piece entitled Lodi: Beyond the Zinfandel.
 As a previous winner, she served as a judge for the 2018 Born Digital Wine Awards.
-Elizabeth’s passions include travel, tourism, craft beverages, food, and fitness.
+Elizabeth's passions include travel, tourism, craft beverages, food, and fitness.
 She is always on the move to new destinations and loves discovering inspirational stories and places to share.

 View all posts by Elizabeth